Cauterite/phobos-std_/README.md

 		GC_.collect(); // D-runtime symbols are exposed too };

+If you get deprecation messages, try compiling with `-de`.
 Note: it's not well tested.
 There could be problems with modules that publicly import other internal modules.